 The vintage GMT-Master tier

-The 16710 (the late-1990s and early-2000s reference with the bridge between the vintage and modern aesthetic) is the late-vintage GMT-Master reference most contemporary collectors with vintage interest gravitate toward.
-Clean 16710 references trade between $14,000 and $25,000 depending on bezel configuration (the Pepsi, Coke, and all-black bezels each carry their own followings).
+The 16710, the late-1990s and early-2000s reference with the bridge between the vintage and modern aesthetic, is the late-vintage GMT-Master reference most contemporary collectors with vintage interest gravitate toward.
+Clean 16710 references trade between $14,000 and $25,000 depending on bezel configuration.
+The Pepsi, the Coke, and the all-black bezels each carry their own followings.

 Why collectors stay with the GMT-Master II

-For vintage, the 1675 Pepsi with original aluminum bezel and unrestored case anchors the upper accessible vintage tier.
+For vintage, the 1675 Pepsi with the original aluminum bezel and unrestored case anchors the upper accessible vintage tier.
 The 16710 in clean condition with the bezel configuration of choice (Pepsi, Coke, or matte black) is the bridge reference most contemporary collectors with vintage interest start with.
+The dealer relationships matter on the vintage tier in ways they don't on the broader contemporary catalogue.

-The longer story collectors recognise is that the GMT-Master II has held its travel-watch register across nearly seventy years of refinement without compromise.
-The contemporary Sprite, Batman and Pepsi references all read as cohesive evolutions of the line rather than departures; the structural place of the GMT-Master II in serious modern collecting looks secure as long as Rolex maintains the production discipline that has anchored the line since 1955.
+The GMT-Master II has held its travel-watch register across nearly seventy years of refinement without compromise.
+The contemporary Sprite, Batman, and Pepsi references all read as cohesive evolutions of the line rather than departures.
+The structural place of the GMT-Master II in serious modern collecting looks secure as long as Rolex maintains the production discipline that has anchored the line since 1955.

 Frequently Asked Questions